How To Stand Out In A Crowd With Creative #Marketing IdeasClick To Tweet

 - Get more than one take.

-What can you do to make the glitter fall from the sky in front of your audience when you market your blog and products to them?
+What can you do to make the glitter fall from the sky while you're marketing?Click To Tweet

 - An image or photograph that has to do with your brand.